-The Provider Directory lists our current network providers and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+The Provider Directory lists our current network providers and durable medical equipment suppliers.
+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which UnitedHealthcare[®] Senior Care Options authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which UHC Dual Complete TN-Y001 (HMO-POS D-SNP) authorizes use of out-of-network providers.
+This directory may also identify which providers participate in TennCare (Medicaid).
+You may see any provider in the directory for plan covered services, even if they do not participate in TennCare (Medicaid).
+Please contact TennCare (Medicaid) for more information on participating TennCare (Medicaid) providers.